-The Group's financial outlook has stabilised, and it will continue to monitor and respond to developments in the economy, the interest rate environment and the availability of credit.
+The Group's financial outlook has stabilised, and it will continue to monitor and respond to developments in the economy, the interest rate environment, the availability of credit and the impacts associated with COVID-19 responses.

 6. Risk management

 The Group has risk management processes to manage business risks at a Group, business unit and project level.
 A detailed risk assessment process is undertaken on a quarterly basis with corresponding quarterly updates provided to the Board.
 The risk assessment process considers both the likelihood of a risk occurring and the impact or consequence that the risk would have on the business should it occur.
 Where the rating assigned to a specific risk warrants it, action plans are established to mitigate both the likely occurrence of the risk and its potential impact on the business.